alphagov/notifications-python-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, you will receive a `dict` response.
+If the request to the client is successful, the client will return a `dict`.

 #### All messages